 The study was carried out in the Ku-ring-gai LGA, situated just 16 km North of Sydney's CBD.
-The LGA is moderately large (~8521 ha) and 'leafy', extending from Roseville in the south to Wahroonga in the north, and from St Ives in the east to Lane Cove National Park in the west.
-Natural area reserves represent approximately 1,160 ha of the LGA and many of these are contiguous with National Parks including Ku-ring-gai Chase, Garigal, Lane Cove and Dalrymple-Hay Nature Reserve (Ku-ring-gai Council 2016).
+The LGA is moderately large (~8544 ha) and 'leafy', extending from Roseville in the south to Wahroonga in the north, and from St Ives in the east to Lane Cove National Park in the west.
+Natural area reserves represent approximately 1,150 ha of the LGA and many of these are contiguous with National Parks including Ku-ring-gai Chase, Garigal, Lane Cove and Dalrymple-Hay Nature Reserve (Ku-ring-gai Council 2016).
 The LGA also spans three of Sydney's major catchments: Lane Cove River, Middle Harbour and Cowan Creek.
 These catchments are drained by approximately 220 km of creek lines that occur in the LGA, with many of these in semi-natural to natural condition, particularly those that occur in private easements, parkland and bushland reserves.
-The LGA has a population of ~116,000 residents within the built area, of which 95 % is low density housing and 5 % used for business (Ku-ring-gai Council 2016).
+The LGA has a population of ~126,550 residents within the built area, of which 72% is low density housing, 13% medium density and 15% high density (Ku-ring-gai Council 2020).

 In 2018 and 2019, a total of 65 sites (Fig. 1, Table 1) were sampled, representing bushland creeks (Fig. 2a), swimming pools that were converted to wildlife ponds (hereafter 'converted pools', Fig. 2b), non-converted pools (Fig. 2c), golf course dams (Fig. 2d), wetlands/sediment ponds (Fig. 2e), backyards (Fig. 2f) and bushland (Fig. 2g).
 Most sites were sampled in both years, with four sites sampled in one of the two years.
 In 2020, COVID-19 restrictions allowed for a subset (56 %) of sites to be sampled, with access to some backyards and public spaces (golf courses) unavailable.
 Urban parks were sampled as an alternative to backyards that were unable to be sampled, and large waterways were included as an additional habitat type (Fig. 2h, Table 1).
+In 2021 and 2022, more extensive sampling was possible (n=62 sites and n=57 sites, respectively), though some habitat types were under sampled compared to years 2 & 3 due to access limitations associated with the COVID-19 pandemic in 2021.

-Characteristics of each site were recorded in situ during bat sampling or later extracted using spatial data and ArcGIS (ESRI) (Table S1).
+Characteristics of each site were recorded in situ during bat sampling or later extracted using spatial data and ArcGIS (ESRI).
 For all sites, distance (m) to nearest natural creek line, geology (% sandstone and % shale) and amount of bushland within 500 m of sites, and projective foliage cover (% cover) within a 20 m radius of the detector was recorded.
-For sites on water (converted pools, non-converted pools, golf course dams, sediment ponds/wetlands, large waterways and creeks), cover of emergent vegetation (% cover) and pool size (m) were also recorded.
-Creek and constructed pools ranged in size from

-10-5500 m and were 4-687 m from the nearest natural creek line.
+For sites on water (converted pools, non-converted pools, golf course dams, sediment ponds/wetlands, large waterways and creeks), cover of emergent vegetation (% cover) and pool size (m2) were also recorded.
+Creek and constructed pools ranged in size from 10-5500 m2 and were 4-687 m from the nearest natural creek line.
 Emergent vegetation cover over waterway sites ranged from 0-100 %, while bushland cover within 500 m of each site ranged from 7-69 %, with most bushland located in areas predominantly comprised of sandstone geology, as was the case for backyards with and without pools (non-converted and converted).
 Golf course dams and sediment ponds/wetlands were also generally located on sandstone geology or at the interface of sandstone and shale.

 Fig. 1.
-Location of all (2017-2020) sampling sites in the Ku-ring-gai LGA.
+Location of all (2017-2022) sampling sites in the Ku-ring-gai LGA.